-First, go to Google search console and open the overview for the website you are looking to find ranking keywords for.
+First, go to your Google search console and open the overview for the website you want to add organic ranking keywords.

-I will be looking at the Google search console for a website I am currently working on.
-I have been working on this site for about one year.
+I will be looking at my Google search console for a website I am currently working on.

 Click on the ‘open report’ link.
 The link is on the right-hand side of the performance segment.

-The next step for me is to change the gray date tab above the total impressions stats from 3 months to 6 months.
+The next step for me is to change the grey date tab above the total impressions stats from 3 months to 6 months.

-Once you click on the date tab.
-A pop up will appear.
-As per this image.
+Once you click on the date tab, a pop up will appear.
+Like this.

 Once you see this pop-up.
 I suggest you change the setting from ‘last three months’ to ‘last six months’.

 Select six months, then click apply.
 After you have clicked apply, you go back to your overview.